DeanDodds/milestoneProject3/README.md

 ![screenshot of mobile navbar ](/assets/screenshots/navbarmobile.png)

 ### Footer
-All pages have a responsive footer that contains links to social media and sign up for newletter form.
+All pages have a responsive footer that contains links to social media and a sign up for the newletter form.
 - on larger screens

 ![screenshot of laptop footer ](/assets/screenshots/footer.png)